<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=326548402028168&amp;ev=PageView&amp;noscript=1">

 In the game of chess, there are three fundamental elements to how world-class champions play.
 Two of these, strategy and tactics, are grounded in the mechanics of the game itself.
 Solid chess players must have a firm understanding of the overarching ebb and flow of the game, coupled with the ability to seize every conceivable opportunity for positional advantage.
 The third element, psychology, is also vital, especially for top tier match play.
 According to one expert marketer, while not psychologists, can "use psychology legally, ethically, and respectfully to attract and engage consumers, and compel them to buy" by creating buyer personas.
 In the same way, chess players often leverage psychology to their advantage.

-For instance, World Chess Champion Emanuel Lasker, while a skilled tactician and a deep strategist in his own right, was primarily known for weaponizing his keen understanding of the opposing player's psychological makeup, and leveraging his insights into victory after victory.
-Even in today's computerized world, a match between Grandmasters often hinges upon which player has the clearer perception of his opponent's mind.
+For instance, World Chess Champion Emanuel Lasker, while a skilled tactician and a deep strategist in his own right, was primarily known for weaponising his keen understanding of the opposing player's psychological makeup and leveraging his insights into victory after victory.
+Even in today's computerised world, a match between Grandmasters often hinges upon which player has the clearer perception of his opponent's mind.

 In this case, as in so many others, chess reflects life.
 Business enterprises often encompass a staggering number of moving parts, far more intricate and complex in their motion than any board game bounded by 64 squares.
 Yet, the three basic elements of successful chess apply with even greater force to the inner workings of any B2B or B2C company.
 A sound business plan, solid operational processes, and a keen understanding of the customer are all essential drivers for sustainable growth.

-One major area in which this holds true is the organizational alignment between sales and marketing.
-How exactly should these two departments work together?
+One major area in which this holds true is the organisational alignment between sales and marketing.
+How exactly should these two departments work together to create powerful buyer personas that drive results?

-On certain levels of small business, there is very little, if any division between sales and marketing.
+On certain levels of small businesses, there is very little, if any, division between sales and marketing.
 For example, think of the sole proprietor of a startup commercial cleaning company.
-He wants to promote his services to a certain type of client (marketing) while meeting a minimum profit threshold (sales).
-He wants to craft a message that appeals to his consumer base (marketing) and also win bids against competitors without bidding too low (sales).
-In this scenario, the list of marketing- and sales-related tasks centralized in one person could go on and on.
+He wants to promote his services to a specific type of client (marketing) while meeting a minimum profit threshold (sales).
+He wants to craft a message that appeals to his consumer base (marketing) and win bids against competitors without bidding too low (sales).
+In this scenario, the list of marketing- and sales-related tasks centralised in one person could go on and on.

 Download your E-book On Creating Personas

 Marketers could be considered the "strategists" of a company, while salespeople are the "tacticians."
-But as in chess, the combination of both elements is required for optimal results.
+However, as in chess, the combination of both elements is required for optimal results.
+Buyer personas are the perfect tool to foster this alignment.

-A common mistake made in larger business organisations is to compartmentalise marketing and sales operations in mutually exclusive "boxes".
-More often than not, this results in friction and even hostility between the two teams.
+A common mistake in larger business organisations is compartmentalising marketing and sales operations in mutually exclusive "boxes."
+This results in friction and even hostility between the two teams.
 Marketers complain that the salespeople lose customers by deviating from the script so carefully prepared for them; salespeople counter that the marketers aren't generating enough quality leads for them to meet their quota!

 So the question becomes: How can sales and marketing come into alignment to reach those objectives?
 This is where psychology comes into play, in the form of buyer personas.

 Buyer personas provide both departments with an overarching narrative or a "buyer's journey".
-This helps to understand where the client is in the sales funnel, and what the next step needs to be.
-Collaboration between sales and marketing also ensures that there is a streamlined process in place for the transition from MQL to SQL, a hand-off which can be confusing and frustrating without clear guidelines in place.
+This helps to understand where the client is in the sales funnel and what the next step needs to be.
+Collaboration between sales and marketing also ensures that there is a streamlined process in place for the transition from Marketing Qualified Leads (MQLs) to Sales Qualified Leads (SQLs), a hand-off which can be confusing and frustrating without clear guidelines in place.

 What makes a buyer persona truly effective?
 There are 3 essential elements that form a buyer persona, each of which must be carefully deconstructed: